cphurley82/toyssd/README.md

 Docker environment:

 - No setup required.
 The container image includes a ready-to-use virtualenv at `/opt/toyssd/.venv` with all Python dev tooling installed.
 Use `invoke …` directly.
+  - Default policy: we do not commit `uv.lock`.
+CI publishes snapshot artifacts (`uv.lock`, an exported `uv-requirements.txt`, and a `tool-versions.txt` manifest) per run for traceability.

 ### Common tasks